-The recreation facilities and opportunities on campus and in the local area, are extensive.
-Our Student Health and Physical Education (SHAPE) complex includes a 25-yard, six-lane pool, three racquetball courts, two gymnasiums, an extensive weight room, an aerobic fitness area, a climbing wall, and an athletic training facility staffed by a professional and student trainer.
+The recreation facilities and opportunities on campus and in the local area are extensive.
+Our Student Health and Physical Education (SHAPE) complex includes a 25-yard, six-lane pool, a squash court, two racquet-ball courts, two gymnasiums, an extensive weight room, an aerobic fitness area, a climbing wall, and an athletic training facility staffed by a professional and student trainer.
 The outdoor recreation facilities include three athletic fields, and 10 kilometers of trails used by skiers in the winter and hikers and joggers in the summer.
 JSC's scenic and rural location provides many opportunities for camping, hiking, fishing, kayaking and canoeing.
 The College is served by three major ski areas: Smugglers' Notch, Stowe, and Jay Peak.